Getting ready to send your next email blast and wondering what you can do to improve your results?

 5. Measure your results

-But if you’re not measuring your results, how could you ever hope to improve on the work you’ve been doing?
+If you’re not measuring your results, how could you ever hope to improve on the work you’ve been doing?

-These reports will tell you exactly how many people are opening your emails, clicking your links, and even sharing your content.
+Your email marketing reports will tell you exactly how many people are opening your emails, clicking your links, and even sharing your content.
 They’ll also provide insight into the type of information your audience is most interested in and will provide a benchmark to improve upon every time you hit send.

 Ready to get started?
 Log in and put these tips to work today.